 Steve Jobs

-This biographical movie covers 14 years of the life of Steve Jobs, personal computing innovator and Apple Inc. co-founder.
+This biographical movie covers 14 years of the life of Steve Jobs, a personal computing innovator and Apple Inc. co-founder.

 2001: A Space Odyssey